launchbynttdata/common-platform-documentation/platform/common-automation-framework/README.md

 #### 4.1.2 AZ:

 ### 4.2 Exclusive Services
-Exclusive services are services deployed that are
+Exclusive services are services deployed that are self contained.
+These services might use one or many shared services.

 #### 4.2.1 AWS:
 - [Java application on Elastic Container Service (ECS)](./exclusive-services/java/aws/ecs/README.md)